20kilograma/blog/php-sec.md

 ## Server-Side Request Forgery(SSRF)

 In contrast to CSRF, SSRF is a web security vulnerability that allows an attacker to cause the server-side application to make requests to an unintended location, it's mostly some internal service on the app which normal user has no access too.
+We'll start with this code example: